cloudposse/terraform-aws-components/modules/eks/cluster/README.md

         # All Fargate Profiles will use the same IAM Role when `legacy_fargate_1_role_per_profile_enabled` is set to false.
         # Recommended for all new clusters, but will damage existing clusters provisioned with the legacy component.
         legacy_fargate_1_role_per_profile_enabled: false
+        # While it is possible to deploy add-ons to Fargate Profiles, it is not recommended.
+Use a managed node group instead.
+        deploy_addons_to_fargate: false

         # EKS addons
         # https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html